daniel-yj-yang/distance-metric/README.md

 <a href="https://cmry.github.io/notes/euclidean-v-cosine">Cosine similarity</a>, which is good at measuring the similarity of patterns of feature changes, *independent of* the absolute amplitude of the compared feature vectors.
 <br/><br/>
-May be used in a number of ML algorithms, including kNN.
+May be used in a number of ML algorithms, including kNN and collaborative filtering.

 <hr>